intonoya/Push_Swap/README.md

 # Push_Swap

-Push_Swap is designed to sort a stack of integers with the lowest possible number of operations.
+Push_Swap is designed to sort a stack of integers from stack 'a' into stack 'b' with the lowest possible number of operations.
-To do so, the Bubble Sort Algorithm was used.
+To do so, here I used the Bubble Sort Algorithm.